darioaxel/darioaxel/README.md

 <h1 align="center">Hello 👋 my name is Darío Ureña</h1>

-<h3 align="center">I'm a Software Engineer that changed his life to teach youth IT students in the vocational training high schools of Spain.
-I'm still trying to upgrade my knowledge on web development with Vue, Nuxt, JavaScript, Typescript and other frontend technologies.
-I also try to learn IA with Python and still have some electronic projects with Raspberry Pi on the background.</h3>
+<h3 align="center">I'm a Software Engineer who made a career shift to teach IT to high school students in vocational training programs in Spain.
+I'm continually working to enhance my skills in web development, focusing on Vue, Nuxt, JavaScript, TypeScript, and other front-end technologies.
+I'm also exploring AI with Python, while keeping some electronics projects with Raspberry Pi in the background.</h3>

 <p align="center">
   <a href="https://twitter.com/darioaxel" target="blank">